 Students with a documented disability may work with the Office of Accessibility Services to receive essential services specific to their disability.
 Disabilities may be temporary or permanent and are categorized into three areas; physical, psychological and learning disorders.
-These disabilities include, but are not limited to, the following:

 • Visual impairment

 • Learning disability

 • Attention deficit disorder

 1st -- Download the appropriate form depending on your disability for documentation guidelines.